 Her story is more than just celebrity news.
 It’s proof that healing is possible, even after years of struggle.
 By opening up about disordered eating, body image, and sobriety, Taylor Swift has steadily chipped away at stigma and offered compassion to millions who see themselves in her words.

-As she steps into this new chapter - thriving in her career, embracing love, and living with balance - Swift teaches that choosing recovery, in whatever form it takes, can change everything.
-And perhaps her most powerful message is this: no matter how public or private your battles are, you are not alone, and a brighter future is always possible.
+As she steps into this new chapter - thriving in her career, embracing love, and living with balance - Taylor Swift’s mental health journey teaches that choosing recovery, in whatever form it takes, can change everything.
+Perhaps her most powerful message is this: no matter how public or private your battles are, you are not alone, and a brighter future is always possible.